dshute/dshute.github.io/_posts/2016-01-21-unity-audio.markdown

 Now Unity will ask me how many clips to use and give me an element for each one to drop in any clip that I want.

-Now, the next step threw me for a seconds.
+Now, the next step threw me for a few seconds.
 I felt like I needed as many AudioSource components as I had AudioClip components.
 This becomes a bit stickier, as I'd like to be able to reuse this.
 I don't know how many clips I'm going to have.
 How am I supposed to know how many AudioSources I'm going to need.

 This was just a flat out misunderstanding of how it was working to begin with.
 There's a little bit of supposition here, but I believe the initial code was bouncing back and forth between two audio sources to ensure they were appropriately loaded and able to trigger seamlessly between the two.
 In that case, it doesn't matter how many AudioClip components there are, they just need to be assigned to alternating AudioSource components.